ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 correct.
 (For the first `AggregationJobContinueReq` the value should be `1`;
 for the second the value should be `2`; and so on.)
-If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by re-sending the previous `AggregationJobResp`.
-In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see {{aggregation-step-skew-recovery}}).
+If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending the same response as it did for the previous `AggregationJobContinueReq`, without performing any additional work on the aggregation job.
+In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see
+{{aggregation-step-skew-recovery}}).
 Otherwise, if the step is incorrect, the Helper MUST abort with error `stepMismatch`.

-The Helper is now ready to continue preparation for each report.
 Let `inbound` denote the payload of the prep step.
-The Helper computes the following:
+For each report, the Helper computes the following:

 ~~~
 (state, outbound) = Vdaf.ping_pong_helper_continued(agg_param,